dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 - keeping that membership fresh under churn, and
 - forwarding the same content over and over across the overlay.

-In Peerbit we started calling one common symptom **subscribe gossip exploding**.
+In Peerbit we started calling one common symptom **subscription gossip amplification**.
 Different systems get there in different ways, but the smell is the same: the amount of "who is subscribed to what?" traffic grows faster than the useful payload.

 This post is a more human tour of a new Peerbit network protocol we have been building: **Fanout Trees**.

-It is informed by classic work like Epidemic Broadcast Trees (Plumtree style) [1], HyParView [2], and modern pubsub practice like libp2p Gossipsub [3].
+It is informed by classic work like Epidemic Broadcast Trees (Plumtree-style tree + repair) [1], HyParView [2], and modern pubsub practice like libp2p Gossipsub [3], all of which build on older epidemic/gossip framing [4].
 If your mental model is more "Netflix/Twitch CDN trees" or "Tor-style overlays", that is fine too.
 Fanout Trees live in the same design space of making large distribution networks behave politely under real constraints.

 The idea is simple: